Eddie Murphy's bleep, that awful Whitney Houston joke and Austin Butler's accent — the 2023 Golden Globes highs, lows and head-scratchers

 LOW: Don't shoot the piano player

-Chloe Flower landed the best worst gig possible when she was hired to serve as official Globes pianist.
+Chloe Flower landed the best/worst gig possible when she was hired to serve as official Globes pianist.
 On the one hand, she got to perform for a celebrity-filled audience.
 But she couldn't have anticipated that those same celebrities would threaten to beat her up for interrupting their speeches.
 None of that was Flower’s fault, of course, but the insults clearly took their toll.
 She disappeared midway through the show — replaced by a DJ — and when she returned, Carmichael made a point of mentioning the "hate" she was getting on Twitter and thanked her for her service.
 Here's hoping her tip jar was overflowing.

 Man that poor piano player is taking a beating tonight lol, it's not her fault!! #GoldenGlobes